2020/21 Part-time Postgraduate course

 This course is taught online so you can study where you want, when you want.

-This fully online course will enable physiotherapy graduates to enhance their global employability.
+This fully online course will enable physiotherapy graduates to enhance their professional development and global employability.

 In this section